BAJAJ FINSERV DIRECT LIMITED

 Understanding Nifty 50 Futures

-When you buy a Nifty future, you agree to purchase the index at a fixed price on a future date, expecting it to rise.
-If you sell, you are expecting the index to fall.
+Nifty 50 futures are derivative contracts that track the performance of the Nifty 50 index on the NSE.
+When you buy a Nifty 50 future, you agree to purchase the index at a fixed price on a future date, expecting its value to rise.
+When you sell, you are anticipating the index will fall.
+These contracts are cash-settled, meaning there is no delivery of the 50 underlying stocks; instead, gains or losses are settled in cash upon expiry.

-Common uses of Nifty futures:
+Common uses of Nifty 50 futures include:

-Nifty 50 Futures Trading Strategies for Beginners
+Common Approaches to Nifty 50 Futures Trading

 1. Directional Trading